 Iran, Islamic Republic of

-3.5 Iran Food and Additional Suppliers
+Iran, Islamic Republic of - 3.5 Food and Additional Suppliers

 Home

-The wide range of temperature fluctuation in different parts of the country and the multiplicity of climatic zones make it possible to cultivate a diverse variety of crops, including cereals (wheat, barley, rice, and maize (corn)), fruits (dates, figs, pomegranates, melons, and grapes), vegetables, cotton, sugar beets, sugarcane and pistachios (World's largest producer with 40% of the world's output in 2005), nuts, olives, spices e.g. saffron (World's largest producer with 81% of the world's total output),[citation needed] raisin(world's third largest producer & second largest exporter), tea, tobacco, Berberis(world's largest producer) and mecinal herbs.
+The wide range of temperature fluctuation in different parts of the country and the multiplicity of climatic zones make it possible to cultivate a diverse variety of crops, including cereals (wheat, barley, rice, and maize (corn)), fruits (dates, figs, pomegranates, melons, and grapes), vegetables, cotton, sugar beets, sugarcane and pistachios, nuts, olives, spices e.g. saffron (World's largest producer with 81% of the world's total output), raisin(world's third largest producer & second largest exporter), tea, tobacco, Berberis (world's largest producer) and medical herbs.
 More than 2,000 plant species are grown in Iran; only 100 of which are being used in pharmaceutical industries.
 The land covered by Iran's natural flora is four times that of Europe.

-Saffron: Saffron is cultivated in many regions of the country, the provinces of North Khorasan, Khorasan Razavi and South Khorasan in the northeast have the highest production share.
+Saffron: Saffron is cultivated in many regions of the country, the provinces of North Khorasan, Khorasan Razavi, and South Khorasan in the northeast have the highest production share.
 Iran's saffron is exported to the United Arab Emirates, Spain, Japan, Turkmenistan, France, Italy and the US.
-The northeastern Khorasan Razavi province exported 57 tons of saffron worth $156.5 million to 41 countries in 2010.
+The northeastern Khorasan Razavi province exported 57 tons of saffron worth $156.5 million to 41 countries.
 The high production cost comes from the exhaustive process of extracting the stamens from the flower and the number of flowers necessary to produce small amounts of spice but the process is in the process of being automated now.
 Iran is the largest producer of saffron with 93.7% of the world's total production.

-Fruits: Iran is among the largest producers of berries and stone fruits in the world, especially pomegranates, dates, figs and cherries.
+Fruits: Iran is among the largest producers of berries and stone fruits in the world, especially pomegranates, dates, figs, and cherries.

-Generic country information can be located from sources which are regularly maintained and reflect current facts and figures.
+Generic country information can be located from sources that are regularly maintained and reflect current facts and figures.
 For a general overview of country data related to the service and supply sectors, please consult the following source:

 The Observatory of Economic Complexity - MIT (OEC)